 Orgran All Purpose Pastry Mix

-This is a really great gluten-free and non-GMO option for you pastry lovers.
+This is a great gluten-free and non-GMO option for you pastry lovers.

-Not to mention this is all purpose so you can use it for multiple things, not just pastries.
-It’s nice and flaky and for it to be all-purpose it plays the pastry role well.
+This is all-purpose so that you can use it for multiple things, not just pastries.
+It’s nice and flaky, and for it to be all-purpose, it plays the pastry role well.

-Sometimes when you try to do a whole bunch of things, you end up sacrificing quality.
+Sometimes when you try to do a bunch of things, you end up sacrificing quality.

 Maize starch, Rice flour, Tapioca flour, Potato starch, Rice bran, Yellow pea flour, Salt, Vegetable gums, Calcium carbonate, Vegetable monoglycerides